 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats can be integrated with most heating and cooling systems.
-Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and current setup to learn which Nest model would be compatible with your system.
+A Nest Thermostat is compatible with most heating and cooling systems.
+Google, Nest's manufacturer, offers a compatibility tool that presents a few questions related to your location and current setup to see which Nest model is compatible with your system.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats come with many features designed to increase comfort and decrease costs.
+However, there is a way to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

 Setting your thermostat to manual controls can be accomplished with the following steps: